Planning to get behind the wheel in the Netherlands? Make sure you’re covered with our complete guide to car insurance in the Netherlands.

 - collisions with animals

-Also known as comprehensive insurance, this covers all damage to your own vehicle and damage inflicted to third parties.
+Also known as comprehensive insurance, this covers all damage to your own vehicle and damage inflicted on third parties.
 There are some exceptions, usually concerning intentional damage.
 Check your insurance policy for exclusions before signing.

 All-risk insurance is a good option if you have a new or expensive car, where the cost of replacing the car yourself in the event of an incident would be too great.